Vyshnave/Random-forest-and-Decision-Trees/README.md

 # Random-forest-and-Decision-Trees
-A simple introduction to Ramdom Forest and Decision Tree in Machine Learning using scikit-learn
+A simple introduction to Random Forest and Decision Tree in Machine Learning using scikit-learn